bmeviauac01/datadriven/docs/homework/ef/index.md

 This exercise is optional.
 You may earn **2+2 points** by completing this exercise.

-Use GitHub Classroom to get your personal git repository at <https://classroom.github.com/a/vu7F1SHB>.
+Use GitHub Classroom to get your git repository at <https://classroom.github.com/a/vu7F1SHB>.
 Clone your repository.
 It contains a skeleton and the expected structure of your submission.
-After completing the exercises and verifying them commit and push your submission.
+After completing the exercises and verifying them, commit and push your submission.

 !!! warning "Entity Framework _Core_"
     We are using Entity Framework **Core** in this exercise.
 This is different from Entity Framework used in the seminar exercises; this is a platform-independent technology.

 ## Required tools

-- Windows, Linux or MacOS: All tools are platform-independent, or a platform-independent alternative is available.
+- Windows, Linux, or macOS: All tools are platform-independent, or a platform-independent alternative is available.
 - Microsoft SQL Server
     - The free Express version is sufficient, or you may also use _localdb_ installed with Visual Studio
     - A [Linux version](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup) is also available.
-    - On MacOS you can use Docker.
+    - On macOS, you can use Docker.
 - [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms), or you may also use the platform-independent [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download) is
 - Database initialization script: [mssql.sql](https://raw.githubusercontent.com/bmeviauac01/adatvezerelt/master/docs/db/mssql.sql)
 - Microsoft Visual Studio 2019 [with the settings here](../VisualStudio.md)
-    - When using Linux or MacOS you can use Visual Studio Code, the .NET Core SDK and [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
+    - When using Linux or macOS, you can use Visual Studio Code, the .NET Core SDK, and [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
 - [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)
     - Usually installed with Visual Studio; if not, use the link above to install (the SDK and _not_ the runtime).
-    - You need to install it manually when using Linux or MacOS.
+    - You need to install it manually when using Linux or macOS.
 - GitHub account and a git client

 ## Exercise 0: Neptun code